Decoretum/CinematicaGracias/README.md

 <br>

 Feature Implemented
-- Create functionality for Review entity accompanied with data validation
+- Create functionality for authenticated users to create a Review entity accompanied with data validation

 <br><br>